GREENBERG & MEROLA LINKS

 A tenancy will terminate at the end of the period in the agreement, without any notices being sent from or to either party.
 Leases may contain provisions to terminate the lease sooner than the date fixed for the expiration of the term.
 Further, either party may terminate the tenancy sooner through summary proceedings.

 Due to the length of most commercial leases it is advisable to have your lease thoroughly reviewed by your attorney before it is signed.
 In this way, you can avoid hidden problems later on.

+Prior results do not guarantee a similar outcome.
+Attorney Advertising.
 This website provides general information.
 Due to complexities and constant changes in the law, exceptions to general principles of law, and variations of state laws, seek professional legal advice before acting on any matter!

 Some of the information on this website only pertains to certain states.
 Accordingly seek professional legal advice before acting on any matter.